humanphysiologylab/PCoptim_archive/README.md

 ## Installation and usage

 1. This code uses Sundials CVODE solver v.
 6.5.1.
-While necessary shared and headers libraries are included in the distribution, you might want to modify path in /src/model_ctypes/Makefile according to you distribution.
+While necessary shared and headers libraries are included in the repository, you might want to modify path in /src/model_ctypes/Makefile according to your system distribution.
 OpenMPI is not neccessary,but highly recommended.

 2. Compile the patch-clamp model C code.